InferLO/inferlo/README.md

-# inferlo
+# InferLO

-Inference, Learning &amp; Optimiation with Graphical Models
+Python library for Inference, Learning and Optimiation with Graphical Models.